A group of young women makes its way inside a bustling cafe.

 The same variety applies to every other aspect of their individual lives, besides food and fitness, such as academic interests, leisure activities, hobbies, their chosen education and career paths, as well as their likes and dislikes regarding fashion, relationships, homemaking, personal grooming, and money management.

-And the fourth one reads only self-help books, because everything else such as the daily news, novels and fiction do not interest her.
+And the fourth one reads only self-help books because everything else, such as the daily news, novels and fiction does not interest her.

-Now Apply The Above Fictional Scenario to the World of Children..
+Now, Apply This Fictional Scenario to the World of Children…

 Now let us switch our attention to the little children that we are raising in the contemporary world.